Credible

 Programs that offer student loan forgiveness for teachers include:

-• PSLF: As government or not-for-profit employees, many teachers can qualify for PSLF after making 120 monthly payments in an income-driven repayment plan.
+• PSLF: As government or not-for-profit employees, many teachers can qualify for PSLF after making 120 qualifying payments under an income-driven repayment plan.

 • TEACH Grant program: You can get up to $4,000 in TEACH grants per year to help pay for your teaching degree.
 That money doesn’t have to be repaid if you fulfill your obligation to teach at least four years in a high-need field or in schools that serve low-income families.